 Our Server/Terminal Edition of QODBC will allow you to set up a Web Server and use any web tool you wish to use (PHP, ASP, ADO, Cold Fusion) to access data live from QuickBooks via ODBC without conversion in real time.
 If your customers need to know what's in stock right now or you need to know "Today's" sales while out of the office, then this is the product for you!

 Those using Multi-User products such as Terminal Services, RDS or Citrix to allow multiple users to use a single copy of QODBC on a server should be using the Server/Terminal Edition of QODBC.

 The Server/Terminal Edition also works with data server applications running on Windows 2008 Server, Windows 2003 Server, Windows 2000 Server, or Windows NT Server, such as Microsoft SQL Server.
 The Desktop Edition is not designed to handle multiple threads and communications from a protected background server process, but the Server/Terminal Edition can operate in this mode.

-The Reckon Accounts Business Range 2014, 2015 and 2016 Premier and Enterprise Editions include a FREE Desktop Read Only version of QODBC (without the QRemote feature).
-Only order the QODBC Desktop Edition - READ ONLY CDKey Code from FlexTools if you require the QRemote feature (see details immediately above).
+The Reckon Accounts Business Range 2014, 2015, 2016, 2017, 2018, 2019 and 2020 Premier and Enterprise Editions no longer includes a FREE Desktop Read Only version of QODBC (without the QRemote feature).
+To continue using QODBC you will need to have your own licensed copy of QODBC.
 In 2015 Reckon Accounts Pro was renamed to Reckon Accounts Premier (2 user).